octue/octue-sdk-python/docs/getting_started/creating_services.md

 git push
 ```

-Navigate to your repository's page on GitHub and you should see the deploy workflow progressing after a few seconds.
-An
+Navigate to your repository's "Actions" tab on GitHub and you should see the deploy workflow progressing after a few
-in-progress indicator (currently a small orange circle) will be shown against the most recent commit.
-Once the workflow
+seconds.
+An in-progress indicator (currently a small orange circle) will be shown against the most recent commit.
+Once
-has completed (which should take only a couple of minutes for this simple example service), a green tick should show
+the workflow has completed (which should take only a couple of minutes for this simple example service), a green tick
-next to the most recent commit.
+should show next to the most recent commit.

 <br/>
 <figure markdown="span">